 The Order confirmed to the United States the right to store water in Upper Klamath Lake for the irrigation of land in the Klamath Reclamation Project, including K.I.D. and the contractors served by K.I.D.
 However, the requirements that the United States manage water in compliance with the Endangered Species Act also remains.
 As a result of the use of the waters of the Klamath River and its tributaries by the United States for the provision of habitat for endangered and threatened species, as designated under the rules and regulations of the Endangered Species Act, there may be from time to time an inadequate supply of water available for K.I.D. to divert and deliver from Upper Klamath Lake and the Klamath River during the irrigation season.

 Historically, K.I.D. has delivered water to its water users as requested by the water users.
 However, the requirements of Oregon’s water law that the available irrigation water be managed and used in compliance with the Order and the law, combined with the potential impacts on water supply resulting from the Endangered Species Act, require that K.I.D. manage the delivery of water to its members and the contractors served by it in a responsible manner.
 Therefore, the Board of Directors of K.I.D., acting pursuant to the authority granted to it by the law, has adopted rules and regulations for the diversion, delivery and use of the irrigation water under control of K.I.D.

 A copy of the Patron Water Management and Delivery Policy can be found by clicking here.

 Conditions may exist which require modifications to this policy.
-It is anticipated modifications to this policy will be required in 2021.

 !
 Burning Precaution !